 Music-on-Hold: An audio file is played to callers if they have to wait in a call queue or are set on hold.

-Night Switch: A function that allows to automatically activate absent message such as outside office hours or on weekends and holidays.
+Night Switch: A function that allows to activate absent messages automatically, such as outside office hours or on weekends and holidays.

-Network: Integration of multiple computers or other IP devices that share common services and resources and thus can communicate with each other.
+Network: Integration of multiple computers or other IP devices that share common services and resources and can therefore communicate with each other.